pepperdog/TWISt-shout/2017/TWISt-shout-2017-01-30.md

 * [Fixes inccorrect behavior of DispatchData.copyBytes() when the start index is not 0 and adds a test for that method](http://github.com/apple/swift-corelibs-libdispatch/commit/4a023ec999ce961e7c3c986bf4c0e975fee3829f)

-These are all the files that have changed in swift-corelibs-foundation
+These are all the classes that have changed in swift-corelibs-foundation
 * [NSCache](https://github.com/apple/swift-corelibs-foundation/commits/master/Foundation/NSCache.swift) - Replace some AnyObject usages with Any to match the Darwin version
 * [NSCalendar](https://github.com/apple/swift-corelibs-foundation/commits/master/Foundation/NSCalendar.swift) - Merge pull request #824 from ikesyo/nscalendar-operator-static-func; Calendar components from:to: date fix
 * [NSCoder](https://github.com/apple/swift-corelibs-foundation/commits/master/Foundation/NSCoder.swift) - Merge branch 'master' into nscoder-doc; Add doc comments for NSCoder; Rename public APIs to match the Darwin version